Pin(2)-equivariance of the Rarita-Schwinger-Seiberg-Witten Equations: Introduction

 \begin{?} Are there non-trivial solutions to equations (1.1)? \end{?}

+The gauge symmetry of $(1.1)$ is given by $\mathcal{G} = Maps\,(X \to U(1))$.
+It is not hard to see that $(1.1)$ modulo gauge is a system of elliptic PDEs.
+If one wants to establish a gauge-theoretic invariant of $4-$manifolds by "counting" solutions to $(1.1)$ modulo gauge, one has to answer Question 1.1 first.
+It is not our intent to set up the full theory of RS-SW equations here.
+Rather, this paper, whose main purpose is to give some definitive answer to Question 1.1 in a certain context, serves as one of the important foundational steps to the full theory that we will address in our future work.

-The above question fits into the broader context of counting-Rarita-Schwinger-fields considered by several people in recent years.
+The above question also could fit into the broader context of counting Rarita-Schwinger-fields considered by several people in recent years.
 Note that when $L=\underline{\CN}$ is the trivial line bundle, $Q_{A}$ above is reduced to the usual $untwisted$ Rarita-Schwinger operator $Q$ if $\nabla_A$ is just the trivial connection.
 In 2019, Homma and Semmelmann considered the problem of "counting solutions" to $Q$ \cite{HS19}.
-In their work, they gave a complete classification of positive quaternion-Kahler manifolds and spin symmetric spaces that have \textit{non-trivial} Rarita-Schwinger fields.
-In 2021, a paper of B\"{a}r and Mazzeo showed the existence of a sequence of closed simply connected negative Kahler-Einstein spin manifolds for which the dimension of $ker\, Q$ tends to infinity \cite{BM21}.
+In their work, they gave a complete classification of positive quaternion-K\"ahler manifolds and spin symmetric spaces that have \textit{non-trivial} Rarita-Schwinger fields.
+In 2021, a paper of B\"{a}r and Mazzeo showed the existence of a sequence of closed simply connected negative K\"ahler-Einstein spin manifolds for which the dimension of $ker\, Q$ tends to infinity \cite{BM21}.

+Often in both Yang-Mills gauge theory and classical Seiberg-Witten theory, experts use analytical methods to construct non-trivial solutions.
+For example in Yang-Mills gauge theory, Taubes in \cite{T82, T84} used the compactification of the ASD moduli space to show the existence of solution of the ASD equation by "pushing in" the solutions from the compactification.
+A similar approach was also considered in the context of other gauge-theoretic equations such as the Hitchin equation \cite{M12} and the multiple-spinor Seiberg-Witten equations \cite{P22, P23}.
+Our approach showing the existence of non-trivial solutions of the RS-SW equations is different and non-constructive.
+Roughly, in an appropriate set-up, via a hybrid method that combines functional analysis and algebraic topology, we show that the moduli space of solutions is non-compact.
+Equivalently, there is a sequence of solutions

-The fact that there are non-trivial solutions to the twisted Rarita-Schwinger operator with an imposed curvature condition is rather unexpected.
-We partially answer question 1.1 by providing a sufficient condition which ensures that there is always a non-trivial solution to (1.1) when $L$ is a trivial line bundle.
-In this situation, take $\nabla_{A_0}$ to be trivial and $a$ be any purely imaginary $1-$form, then (1.1) can be rewritten as
+This implies that the moduli space must contain non-trivial solutions.
+More comments about our method will be provided later (cf. Subsection 1.2).
+We partially answer Question 1.1 by providing a sufficient condition that ensures that there is always a non-trivial solution to (1.1) when $L$ is a trivial line bundle.
+In this situation, take $\nabla_{A_0}$ to be trivial and $a$ to be any purely imaginary $1-$form, then (1.1) can be rewritten as

 Let $\mathcal{M}_g$ be the moduli space of solutions to (1.2) after the gauge fixing condition by the gauge group $\mathcal{G}:=\,Maps\,(X,U(1))$.
 The main result of this paper shows that

 \begin{Th} Suppose that $X$ is a closed simply connected smooth spin $4-$manifold whose intersection form is indefinite and $g$ is any Riemannian metric on $X$.
 If $\mathcal{M}_g$ is compact, then we must have